Nzara

 Ethnic groups: Azande (plural)/Zande (singular)

-IPC Food Security: November 2022 – Minimal (Phase 1); IPC Projections: December 2022 to March 2023 – Stressed (Phase 2); April to July 2023 – Stressed (Phase 2).
+IPC Food Security: November 2024 – Stressed (Phase 2); IPC Projections: December 2024 to March 2025 – Stressed (Phase 2); April 2025 to July 2025 – Stressed (Phase 2)

 Nzara County is located in Western Equatoria State.
 It borders Ezo County to the north-west and Yambio County to the east.
 It also borders Lakes State (Wulu County) to the north-east and the Democratic Republic of Congo to the south-west.